mihrimasahee/Power-BI-Capstone-project/README.md

 * Design and develop a data model. designed and developed a data model using the tables created in the previous scenario.
 A well-designed data model is the most effective way to visualize data and its relationships.
-  As part of the data model’s design and development, configured the model’s relationships, defined a calendar table, and used DAX to calculate sales and profit metrics.
+  As part of the data model’s design and development, Configured the model’s relationships, defined a calendar table, and used DAX to calculate sales and profit metrics.
   - data model’s tables should be configured as follows:

-    - A one-to-one relationship between the Countries and Exchange Data tables based on the Exchange ID field.
+    - A one-to-one relationship between the Countries and Exchanged Data tables based on the Exchange ID field.

     - A many-to-one relationship between the Sales and Countries tables based on the Country ID field.